Beam-splitter-free, high-rate quantum key distribution inspired by intrinsic quantum mechanical spatial randomness of entangled photons: Experiment

 \section{Experiment}

 The concept of the spatial randomness–based BBM92 scheme is illustrated in Fig. \ref{Figure1}(a).
 The entangled photon source (EPS) can generate any of the four Bell states, $\ket{\Phi^{\pm}}$ and $\ket{\Psi^{\pm}}$.
 By applying a spatial-division scheme \cite{nai2024device} to the annular ring distribution of the single EPS, constructed from a common set of physical resources including pump laser, nonlinear crystal, and interferometric architecture, we obtain two (see Fig. \ref{Figure1}(b)) effective time-multiplexed EPSs (EPS 1 and EPS 2).
 The generation of pair photons from EPS 1 and EPS 2 is intrinsically quantum-random in time and unbiased.
-These pair photons are distributed between two users, Alice and Bob, with EPS 1 assigned to $Z$-basis measurements and EPS 2 to $X$-basis measurements.
+These pair photons are distributed between two users, Alice and Bob.
 Logical bits are encoded as the conventional schemes, with “0” and “1” corresponding to detections in the $H/D$ and $V/A$ polarizations, respectively.
-As a result, the intrinsic quantum randomness of photon-pair generation by EPS 1 and EPS 2 itself implements random basis selection, eliminating the need for an additional external beam splitter.